davidsowerby/serialisation-tracer/README.md

 There are a number of methods available to query the output, including methods which generate an `AssertionError` to use with test frameworks.

+# Library name

+This library was renamed from *serialisation-tracer* to *serialization-tracer* - use of the original spelling should be ignored

 ## Download

 ### Gradle